webdev03/brainrot-type/README.md

 This site uses the SvelteKit Vercel adapter.
 You can change it in `svelte.config.js` and add the required package if needed, and deploy it with the instructions for your adapter.

+You will also need a HuggingFace access token if you want to be able to use the AI chatbot, put it in the `.env` file following the `.env.example` template.

 ## Credits

 "Get Out" Sound Effect - https://www.myinstants.com/en/instant/tuco-get-out-30566/